pulumi/registry/themes/default/content/registry/packages/eks/installation-configuration.md

 ---
-title: Pulumi Amazon EKS Setup
+title: Pulumi Amazon EKS Installation & Configuration
 meta_desc: Information on how to set up credentials to use the Amazon EKS component.
 layout: installation
 ---